gwu-libraries/python-camp/textbook/guidelines.md

 # Collaborating on Code: Guidelines for a Good Experience

 Python Camp takes a team-based approach to teaching and learning.
-Python Camp instructors work as a team and represent a range of coding experience, from folks who have written code almost daily for years, to folks to who do so more sporadically, to folks who only recently embarked on their coding journeys.
+Python Camp facilitators work as a team and represent a range of coding experience, from folks who have written code almost daily for years, to folks to who do so more sporadically, to folks who only recently embarked on their coding journeys.

 As a Python Camp participant, you'll also be asked to work in a team.
 This document outlines the rationale for our team-based approach and offers guidelines and suggestions for making the most of this experience.

 ## Why Work in Teams?

-Over the years of teaching Python Camp, we've found that the most effective environments are those where the learners interact not only with the instructors but with each other: asking a neighbor or friend for help with the lesson, talking through an exercise together, or even just sharing their goals for learning Python and their broader academic interests.
+Over the years of teaching Python Camp, we've found that the most effective environments are those where the learners interact not only with the facilitators but with each other: asking a neighbor or friend for help with the lesson, talking through an exercise together, or even just sharing their goals for learning Python and their broader academic interests.
 In order to cultivate this kind of interaction, we have restructured Python Camp around a series of team-based, in-class activities.

 Moreover, we believe that working in teams fosters the following outcomes: